-In a later post ‘The Road Not Taken – Robert Frost & Edward Thomas’ we learn more about Edwards family life, his friendship with Robert Frost and follow his journey to France culminating in the events on Easter Sunday at the Battle of Arras 1917.
+In later posts ‘A Picture of Helen’ and ‘The Road Not Taken – Robert Frost & Edward Thomas’ we learn more about Edwards family life, his friendship with Robert Frost and follow his journey to France culminating in the events on Easter Sunday at the Battle of Arras 1917.

 To see further archive photographs of the Soldier Poets and read short extracts of their work – follow us on Instagram @englandremembered

 Header image Duotone © Jacky Dillon (Edwardian Pergola, West Dean Gardens)